Drawing Planar Graphs with Few Geometric Primitives: Planar 3-trees with few segments on the grid

 Now, consider the drawing after the shifting step.
 We shift the vertices between~$v_r$ and~$v_2$ one by one on the contour~$C_k^\rightarrow$ and show that, after each step, the invariant holds.
 Let~$v_t$ be the vertex next to shift, let~$v_s$ be its predecessor and let~$v_u=\parent_2(t)$ be its successor on the contour.
 Since either~$v_s=v_k$ or~$v_s$ has been shifted in the previous step, the edge~$(v_s,v_t)$ is drawn vertically and the edge~$(v_t,v_u)$ has slope~$\outl_2(t)$.
 Since~$(v_t,\parent_1(t))$ lies on the boundary of both domains~$\dom(s,t)$ and~$\dom(t,u)$, the union of these domains contains all edges incident to~$v_t$ and all $n$-edges of~$v_t$ lie in~$\dom(t,u)$.
 We will now show that both domains remain planar and for all $(v_i,v_t)\in T_n$, $\slope(v_i,v_t)>\outl_1(t)$.

 Consider the domain~$\dom(s,t)$; see Fig.~\ref{fig:planar-diagshift-1}.
 By the Schnyder realizer properties, all edges incident to~$v_t$ (except~$(v_t,\parent_1(t))$) are 2-edges.
 Let~$\parent_1(t)=a_1,\ldots,a_m=v_s$ be the path through the neighbors of~$v_t$.
 All edges on this path are 1-edges or $n$-edges (otherwise~$T_2$ would not be a tree).
 By invariant~\ref{inv-domain}, all 1-edges on this path have slope higher than~$\outl_1(t)$.
 By induction and by invariant~\ref{inv-domain}, for each $n$-edge $(a_{i-1},a_i)$ on this path, we have~$\slope(a_{i-1},a_i)>\outl_1(i)>\outl_1(t)$.
 As $\outl_1(t)>0$, the path~$a_1,\ldots,a_m$ is an $x$-monotone chain without negative slopes.
-We can now apply Lemma~\ref{lem:polychain}; note that~$v_t$ lies \emph{below} the $x$-monotone chain, so have the mirrored requirements that the positive slopes of the edges of the chain are \emph{greater} than~$\slope(a_1,v_t)=\outl_1(t)$.
+Hence, we can apply Lemma~\ref{lem:polychain-move} to prove that the new position of~$v_t$ preserves the embedding, so the drawing remains planar.